hypo69/hypo/pytest/gemini - set 1/en/utils/convertors/__init__.md

 ```

-This revised solution provides a more comprehensive and realistic template for writing tests with `pytest` and demonstrates crucial aspects for robust testing, like exception handling and resource cleanup.
+This revised solution provides a more comprehensive and realistic template for writing tests with `pytest` and demonStartes crucial aspects for robust testing, like exception handling and resource cleanup.
 Always replace the example placeholder functions with your actual code.
 Remember to adapt the test cases and fixtures to match the specifics of the functions you're testing.